FelipeAndrioli/VulkanApplication/README.md

 [X] - Fix Compute pipeline
 [IN PROGRESS] - Make render/compute flow editable from scene
-	[X] - Change scene virtual functions to model virtual functions [IN PROGRESS] - Load UBOs from the scene
+	[X] - Change scene virtual functions to model virtual functions [IN PROGRESS] - Update and Load UBOs from the model
 	[ ] - Load and set different shaders
 	[ ] - Multiple flows from scene controlled by the graphics pipeline layout [ ] - Scene layout